<?xml version="1.0" encoding="UTF-8"?> <rss version="2.0"

 <item>

-<category domain="https://www.carinsurancediscussions.com/community/"></category> <dc:creator>brianriver525</dc:creator>
+<category domain="https://www.carinsurancediscussions.com/community/"></category> <dc:creator>kenneth_campbell</dc:creator>

-<guid isPermaLink="true">https://www.carinsurancediscussions.com/community/rideshare-car-insurance/what-happens-if-your-rideshare-app-is-between-trips-and-you-get-into-an-accident/paged/177/#post-45457</guid>
+<guid isPermaLink="true">https://www.carinsurancediscussions.com/community/montana-mt-car-insurance/do-you-really-need-extra-insurance-for-a-rental-in-montana/paged/175/#post-50962</guid>

 </item>